-Self-Regulatory Organizations; The Nasdaq Stock Market LLC; Notice of Filing of Proposed Rule Change to List and Trade the Shares of the BrandywineGLOBAL - Global Total Return ETF
+Self-Regulatory Organizations; The Nasdaq Stock Market LLC; Notice of Filing of Proposed Rule Change to List and Trade the Shares of the BrandywineGLOBAL - Global Total Return ETF, a Series of Legg Mason ETF Investment Trust Under Nasdaq Rule 5735

-Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act"), and

-Rule 19b-4 thereunder, notice is hereby given that on December 13, 2018, The Nasdaq

-Stock Market LLC ("Nasdaq" or "Exchange") filed with the Securities and Exchange publishing this notice to solicit comments on the proposed rule change from interested persons.
+Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1, and Rule 19b-4 thereunder,2 notice is hereby given that on October 17, 2018, The Nasdaq Stock Market LLC ("Nasdaq" or "Exchange") filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III, below, which Items have been prepared by the Exchange.
+The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.

-Commission ("SEC" or "Commission") the proposed rule change as described in Items I,

-II, and III, below, which Items have been prepared by the Exchange.
-The Commission is